DolphinIQ/Ogar-Engine/README.md

 ## Deferred Rendering Engine

 **OGAR Engine** is a transformation of [Three.js](https://threejs.org) into a deferred engine.
 Goal of this project is to give people the option and/or starting point of a deferred shading pipeline, with the familiarity of Three.js friendly API.
+It is recommended for you to be familiar and comfortable with Three.js API before using Ogar Engine.

 **Ogar** 😼 is pronounced as: [google translate pronunciation](https://translate.google.com/?hl=pl&sl=pl&tl=en&text=ogar&op=translate)